exiang/open_hub_wiki/Home.md

-Welcome to the open_hub developer documentation.
+Welcome to the OpenHub developer documentation.

 ## GitFlow
 This project used GitFlow [methodology](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 All developers final commit is to develop branch.
 Master branch is lock to team lead only.
 From there, team lead deploy to production environment.